islandmagic/varanny/README.md

 18:21:15.326  VARA\032HF\032Modem._varahf-modem._tcp.local. can be reached at cervin.local.local.:8400 (interface 1) Flags: 1
  launchport=8273\; catport=4532\; catdialect=hamlib\;
 ```

 The service accnouncment has been inspired by https://github.com/hessu/aprs-specs/blob/master/TCP-KISS-DNS-SD.md

 ## Remote Management
 `varanny` allows client applications to remotely start and stop the VARA program.
 This is particularly useful in headless applications, especially when VARA FM and VARA HF share the same sound card interface.
 Furthermore, VARA, when running on a *nix system via Wine, fails to rebind to its ports after a connection is closed.
 This means that the VARA application must be restarted after each connection, and `varanny` facilitates this process.
 This particular issue has been discussed in this [thread](https://groups.io/g/VARA-MODEM/topic/lunchbag_portable_hf_mail/97360073).

 ### Supported commands
-Connection to varanny are meant to be session oriented.
-A client conects, starts a modem, perform some operations and then stops the modem.
-Varanny will close the connection once the modem is stopped.
+Connections to `varanny` are session-oriented.
+A client connects, requests to start a modem, performs some operations, and then stops it.
+Once the modem is stopped, `varanny` will close the connection and restore the VARA configuration file if necessary.

-* `start <modem name>` - Starts the executables configured for `<modem name>`
+* `start <modem name>` - Starts the modem and rig control defined for `<modem name>`
-* `stop` - Stops the executables and close the connection
+* `stop` - Stops the processes and close the connection
 * `version` - Returns varanny version

-* `exit` - Force close the connection
+### Multiple Configurations
+VARA doesn't offer command line configuration options.
+Therefore, changes like sound card name, PTT com port, etc., need to be made through its GUI. `varnnay` can help manage multiple configurations for you.
+It automatically swaps the `.ini` configuration file that VARA reads, allowing for seamless configuration changes before each session and restoring the default settings afterward.
+To create a new configuration, follow these steps:

+1. Open the VARA application.
+2. Adjust the parameters to your preference.
+3. Close the application.
+4. Go to the VARA installation directory (`C:\VARA` or `C:\VARA FM` by default) and duplicate the `VARA.ini` or `VARAFM.ini` file.

+It's a good idea to use a naming convention that reflects what the configuration file represents.
+For instance, you might name a configuration set up for a Digirig sound card `VARA.digirig.ini`.
+You can then specify the configuration to use in the `varanny` config file.

 ## Installation
 To set up `varanny`:

 1. [Download](https://github.com/islandmagic/varanny/releases/latest) the zip file suitable for your platform.